Numerical methods for ordinary differential equations

 Answer.

 The closest form is the third one, the step is small enough to detect strong variations imposed by the first term in the differential equation, contrasting with the first solution.
-The slow component is the $\cos t$
+The slow component is the cost\cos t

 From a numerical point of view, one calls stiff any system of ordinary differential equations for which an explicit numerical solution method presents problems of numerical instability, unless the discretisation step length is extremely small (or, to be more precise, much smaller than would be required in principle for the accuracy required when using a step adaptation mechanism).
 The simulations previously performed indicate that we are here faced by such an equation.